Yekuuun/PE-Mapper/README.md

 **Manually map PE into memory & display informations.**

 This repository was created due to my interest for windows internals & learning about malwares who often are related to PE files.
-The main purpose here is to learn who to pick a PE file & manually mapping it into mempry learning manipulating RVA addresses & complex structures of a PE.
+The main purpose here is to learn who to pick a PE file & manually mapping it into memory learning manipulating RVA addresses & complex structures of a PE.

 ---